Export to MAT format

 A list of the type for each trajectory.
 For information about the trajectory types see chapter Data in Trajectory info windows.

-Struct array with data from the analog capture.
+The fields Analog or EMG contain struct arrays with data from the analog devices.
 The analog and EMG data from integrated wireless EMGs are stored in separate struct arrays, but the structure is the same.

 • BoardName